 Insulate Components – Sometimes, the backflow prevention device and aboveground valves will be insulated to protect them against freezing temperatures.
 For this purpose, the technicians can use foam pipe insulation, insulation blankets, or a material with similar properties.

 SPRINKLER ACTIVATION AFTER THE WINTER

 You will want to avoid restarting the system until the threat of frost has passed.
-The cycle of lawn irrigation in Vancouver, WA, can be hard to predict, but you will probably have to wait until April.
+The cycle of lawn irrigation in the area can be hard to predict, but you will probably have to wait until April.